QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-access.md

 operation.
 It is forbidden:

 ```
-   type A1 is access all Cell;
+   type A1 is not limited access all Cell;
-   type A2 is access all Cell with Safe_Access;
+   type A2 is limited access all Cell;

    V1 : A1 := new Cell;
    V2 : A2 := A2 (V1); -- illegal